Error bounds, facial residual functions and applications to the exponential cone: Introduction

 Put succinctly, the exponential cone is the closure of the epigraph of the perspective function of $z=e^x$.
 It is quite useful in entropy optimization, see \cite{CS17}.
-Furthermore, it is also implemented in the MOSEK package, see \cite[Chapter 5]{MC2020} and the many modelling examples in Section~5.4 therein.
+Furthermore, it is also implemented in the MOSEK package, see \cite{DE21}, \cite[Chapter 5]{MC2020}, and the many modelling examples in Section~5.4 therein.
+There are several other solvers that either support the exponential cone or convex sets closely related to it \cite{OCPB16,PY21,KT19,CKV21}.
+See also \cite{Fr21} for an algorithm for projecting onto the exponential cone.
 So convex optimization with exponential cones is widely available even if, as of this writing, it is not as widespread as, say, semidefinite programming.

 The exponential cone $\expCone$ appears, at a glance, to be simple.
 However, it possesses a very intricate geometric structure that illustrates a wide range of challenges practitioners may face in computing error bounds.
-First of all, it is not amenable (Proposition~\ref{prop:exp_am}), so the theory developed in \cite{L17} does not directly apply to it.
+First of all, being non-facially-exposed, it is not amenable, so the theory developed in \cite{L17} does not directly apply to it.
 Another difficulty is that not many analytical tools have been developed to deal with the projection operator onto $\expCone$ (compared with, for example, the projection operator onto PSD cones) which is only implicitly specified.
-Until now, these issues have made it challenging the establishment of error bounds for objects like $\expCone$, many of which are of growing interest in mathematical programming.
+Until now, these issues have made it challenging the establishment of error bounds for objects like $\expCone$, many of which are of growing interest in the mathematical programming community.

 Our research is at the intersection of two topics: \emph{error bounds} and the \emph{facial structure of cones}.
 General information on the former can be found, for example, in \cite{Pang97,LP98}.
 Classically, there seems to be a focus on the so-called \emph{H\"olderian error bounds} (see also \cite{Li10,Li13,LMP15}) but we will see in this paper that non H\"olderian behavior can still appear even in relatively natural settings such as conic feasibility problems associated to the exponential cone.